gatsbyjs/gatsby/docs/docs/reference/functions/getting-started.md

 ## Functions in plugins and themes

 Plugins and themes can ship functions!
 This is powerful as it lets you pair frontend code with backend code.
-E.g. imagine a plugin for an authorization service that includes a login component with a function to connect to the remote API.
+For example, if you built a plugin for an authorization service that includes a login component, you could use a serverless function to connect to the remote API.

 ### Namespacing